vieroinc/viero-common-web/README.md

 # @viero/common-web

-Common web code used by other viero libraries.
+Common web code used by other @vieroinc libraries.